Koha-Community/kohadocs/source/opac.rst

 |image961|

-Clicking 'More Searches' will show the list of libraries you entered in your :ref:`OPACSearchForTitleIn` preference
+Clicking 'More searches' will show the list of libraries you entered in your :ref:`OPACSearchForTitleIn` preference

 |image962|

-Under the 'Save Record' label you will find a series of file formats you can save the record as.
+Under the 'Save record' label you will find a series of file formats you can save the record as.
 This list can be customized by altering the :ref:`OpacExportOptions` system preference.